 - Focus on reducing allergens and feeding a fresh, whole food diet.

 - Support the immune system with an oral CBD oil

-There is no one size fits all approach to preventing hot spots on dogs.
-In other words, the most important thing you can do is support a robust immune system through a balanced holistic approach to their health.
+There is no one size fits all approach to helping your dog with hot spots.
+The most important thing you can do is support your dog’s overall health, and encourage a strong immune system through a balanced holistic approach to their health.